Building a Secure Public Sector Cloud with the Center for Internet Security

 Specific to U.S. State, Local, Tribal, and Territorial (SLTT) entities, CIS also operates the MS-ISAC, a “round-the-clock cyber threat monitoring and migration center for state and local governments.”
 This program was originally designed by the Department of Homeland Security as a resource for state and local governments.
 All 50 U.S. states are members of the MS-ISAC, as are many local, regional and tribal governments.
 This program allows for better information sharing between government agencies and law enforcement about cyber threats, as well as promote awareness in public sector organizations about the steps needed to ensure secure IT environments.

-Using CloudCheckr for cybersecurity and compliance monitoring is exactly in line with the CIS recommendation to use automation tools for as many security processes as possible.
+Using CloudCheckr for compliance monitoring and cybersecurity in the cloud is exactly in line with the CIS recommendation to use automation tools for as many security processes as possible.
 Human error is one of the biggest causes of security vulnerabilities, whether it is misconfigured permissions or an S3 bucket mistakenly made public.
 In real life, the kind of comprehensive monitoring necessary to achieve continuous security isn’t possible without automating the monitoring and enabling auto-healing of obvious security vulnerabilities.

 The CIS Controls are important standards to meet, especially for public sector organizations in the United States.
 But they are far from the only compliance framework out there.
 CloudCheckr Total Compliance monitors cloud infrastructure for compliance with 35 different regulatory standards.
 The CIS Controls are just one of the 35 standards CloudCheckr monitors.